marcinkuzminski/rhodecode/README.rst

 -----

-``RhodeCode`` is a fast and powerful management tool for Mercurial_ and GIT_ with a built in push/pull server and full text search and code-review.
+``RhodeCode`` is a fast and powerful management tool for Mercurial_ and GIT_ with a built in push/pull server, full text search and code-review.
 It works on http/https and has a built in permission/authentication system with the ability to authenticate via LDAP or ActiveDirectory.
 RhodeCode also provides simple API so it's easy integrable with existing external systems.